 How can we enable our children to walk or ride to school?

-Yarra is home to 22 primary schools and 9 secondary schools.
-Children need to get to school each day, and most children in Yarra live within walking or cycling distance of their local primary or high school.
+Most children in Yarra enjoy walking and cycling, and live within 1 km of a primary school or 3 km of a high school.
 If our streets were safe enough for children to walk or cycle to school, then parents could save the hassle of dropping them off and picking them up, which would reduce traffic for everyone.
 This would make Yarra better for children as well as better for drivers.

 Encouraging children to engage in physical activity has the potential for profound positive impacts for their intellectual development, physical and mental health, social development and confidence, and also for the likelihood that they continue to adopt other healthy behaviours.Heart Foundation